JieJieNiu/TransCORALNet/README.md

 example
-For AA-DeepCORAL training:
+For TransCORALNet training:
 ```
-python AA-DeepCORAL\train and test.py --batchsize 256 --epoch 250 --tpu
+python TransCORALNet\train and test.py --batchsize 256 --epoch 250 --tpu
 ```
-For AA-DeepCORAL prediction:
+ForTransCORALNet prediction:
 ```
-python AA-DeepCoral/prediction and evaluation.py
+python TransCORALNet/prediction.py
 ```

 ### Explanation
-You can use [Lime](https://github.com/JieJieNiu/AA-Deep-coral/blob/main/Lime) to interpret the results of a model prediction.
+You can use [Lime](https://github.com/JieJieNiu/TransCORALNet/blob/main/Lime) to interpret the results of a model prediction.
 Also, the attention score calculation and visualization can be seen here: [Attention score](https://github.com/JieJieNiu/AA-Deep-coral/blob/main/AA-DeepCoral/Attention score results)